By: CS2103T F10-1 Since: Jan 2020 Licence: MIT

 But Stockholm’s syndrome kicks in and we decide that Java has its merits, so we revert our action with

-.
-Voila, Java is back, and our list box now displaysskill
+undo.
+Voila, Java is back, and our list box now displaysskillitems.

 4.13.
 Redoing a command: redo